eyas-ranjous/timer-node/README.md

 ```

 ### .clear()
-clears the timer values.
-Can be started again to record new time.
-It also returns a timer reference.
+clears the timer values. can be started again by calling `.start()`.

 ```js
 timer.clear();